-Conceptual Category Domain Standards for Mathematical Content Aligned Components of Eureka Math A-REI.B.4 Solve quadratic equations in one variable. a.
-Use the method of completing the square to transform any quadratic equation in x into an equation of the form $(x-p)^2 = q$ that has the same solutions.
+Conceptual Category Domain Standards for Mathematical Content Aligned Components of Eureka Math A1.A.REI.B.3 Solve quadratic equations and inequalities in one variable. a.
+Use the method of completing the square to rewrite any quadratic equation in x into an equation of the form $(x-p)^2 = q$ that has the same solutions.
 Derive the quadratic formula from this form.
 Algebra I M4 Lesson 13: Solving Quadratic Equations by Completing the Square Algebra I M4 Lesson 14: Deriving the Quadratic Formula b.
-Solve quadratic equations by inspection (e.g., for $x^2 = 49$), taking square roots, completing the square, the quadratic formula and factoring, as appropriate to the initial form of the equation.
-Recognize when the quadratic formula gives complex solutions and write them as $a \pm bi$ for real numbers a and b .
+Solve quadratic equations by inspection (e.g., for $x^2 = 49$), taking square roots, completing the square, knowing and applying the quadratic formula, and factoring, as appropriate to the initial form of the equation.
+Recognize when the quadratic formula gives complex solutions.
 Algebra I M4 Lesson 5: The Zero Product Property Algebra I M4 Lesson 6: Solving Basic One-Variable Quadratic Equations Algebra I M4 Lesson 7: Creating and Solving Quadratic Equations in One Variable Algebra I M4 Lesson 13: Solving Quadratic Equations by Completing the Square Algebra I M4 Lesson 14: Deriving the Quadratic Formula Algebra I M4 Lesson 15: Using the Quadratic Formula Algebra II M1 Lesson 31: Systems of Equations Algebra II M1 Lesson 38: Complex Numbers as Solutions to Equations